SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Various-String-Concealing-Techniques.md

 ![View of the obfuscated code in AST Explorer](../images/stringconcat1.PNG)

 Our targets of interest here are all of the strings being concatenated.
-Let's click on one of the parters closer look at one of the nodes of interest.
+Let's click on one of them to take a closer look at one of the nodes of interest.

 ![A closer look at one of the nodes of interest](../images/stringconcat2.PNG)